 Contrary to previously published studies (Butler et al. 2011, Diaz-Montano et al. 2013, Cooper and Bamberg 2014, Rubio-Covarrubias et al. 2017) our study showed similar oviposition rates among genotypes, consistent with results reported by (Prager et al. 2017).
 Other studies have found psyllids will oviposit on a variety of hosts (Diaz-Montano et al. 2013, Thinakaran et al. 2015), even when it is not beneficial for their survival (Prager et al. 2014b).
 Psyllids oviposited on every type of potato offered, showing little evidence of antixenosis.

 We selected the number of days for our observations to correlate with the periods of maximum oviposition reported in the life history tables of Abdullah (Knowlton and Janes 1931,) and Yang et al. (2010, 2013).
-Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days).
+Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days from the mating period).
 Fertility declined on the resistant genotypes as opposed to the Russet Burbank variety, which suggests that these genotypes may have antibiotic effects over time.
 Over the course of a growing season, these reductions in fertility may have a cumulative effect on psyllid populations, which could contribute to integrated pest management.
 Longer observation periods could help to better quantify these effects.

 It is possible that Lso infection status played a role in the egg fertility observed; Lso has been reported to negatively impact female fertility (Frias et al. 2018, Nachappa et al. 2012a, 2012b, 2014, Yao et al. 2016).
 The evidence of antibiotic effects we observed on egg fertility of psyllids housed on putatively resistant genotypes might manifest differently for uninfected psyllids.

 We saw a large degree of variability in fertility for psyllids on all genotypes.
-We only permitted male access to the female psyllids during the initial period to increase female longevity by preventing possible harassment (Abdullah 2008, Wenninger and Hall 2008, Arnqvist and Rowe 2013).
+We only permitted male access to the female psyllids during the initial period to increase female longevity by preventing possible harassment (Abdullah 2008, Wenninger and Hall 2008).
 Abdullah (2008), Yang and Liu (2009) and Yang et al. (2013) all kept female and male psyllids together to freely mate for the duration their observations, which may explain why they observed greater fertility than we did.
-It is possible that potato psyllids may require multiple mates and/or multiple mating over time to maintain egg fertility (Wenninger and Hall 2008, Arnqvist and Rowe 2013).
+D. citri require multiple mates to remain fertile over time, otherwise they experience a decrease in fertility (Wenninger and Hall 2008).
+Potato psyllids may also need to mate multiple times to maintain egg fertility.
 Knowlton and Janes (1931) reported (with a limited number of observations) reductions in egg fertility over time after a single mating.
 There also may be some variability in female reproductive output created by the physiological interactions of male spermatophores, female spermathecae and/or spermatodose (Marchini et al. 2011), which all influence how long females are able to remain fertile (Qazi and Hogdal 2010, Schnakenberg et al. 2011, Wolfner 2011, Abe and Kamimura 2015).

 In conclusion, we found little evidence of antixenosis or antibiosis with respect to settling behavior, but we saw a reduction in egg fertility on the putatively resistant genotypes 18-24 days after mating.
-Taken together, these results suggest that in the modality of resistance to Lso for thefor A07781 genotypes (Rashidi et al. 2017) is not likely related to psyllid settling behaviors, but rather that reduced ZC symptoms may be due to resistance to Lso development itself or presence of mechanisms that limit symptom expression.
+Taken together, these results suggest that psyllid settling behaviors likely play a minor role in the variance in Lso transmission for A07781 genotypes (Rashidi et al. 2017).
 Further work will be required to clarify the modality of resistance to Lso in the A07781 genotypes.
+Future experiments should be conducted to determine the accuracy of RPG to video recording.

 Acknowledgments